 Like I had mentioned before, this is the full-sized youth drum set.
 If your child is very young and/or very small, you may want to consider buying a smaller kit, as I mentioned before.

 It might be possible for them to grow into this full-sized kit, but you may be better off getting this beginner drum set when they are ready.

-If you want to get a bit better sound, I suggest upgrading.
-Take a minute and check out the best cheap cymbals.
+If you want to get a bit better sound from the cymbals, I suggest upgrading.
+Take a minute and check out our favorite cymbal packs.